-Senior Volunteers - You are recruited by invitation only, and are experienced show volunteers; if you are a senior volunteer, you will be notified by our volunteer team leader.
+Core Volunteers - You are recruited by invitation only, and are experienced show volunteers; if you are a core volunteer, you will generally have taken on more show responsibility by invitation of GrandCon.

 GMs and Tournament Judges - GMs are not required to wear any special uniform.
 However, Umpires may be required to wear some form of branded clothing depending on the tournament being run and any possible sponsor requirements.
 You will be notified of this in good time prior to the Expo weekend.